kris444/gulp-htmltemplate-js/README.md

 # htmltemplate-2-js-i18n

-gulp plugin that translates html templates define into as a javascript object with templates as a sstring.

-plugin also facilitates translations applied from translation file provided.
+gulp plugin that translates html templates define into as a javascript object with templates as a string. plugin also facilitates translations applied from translation file provided.

-Write your templates in html with i18n attributes, plugin takes care of converting as javascript object by applying translations
+Write your templates in html with i18n json file, plugin takes care of converting as javascript object by applying translations

 ##Usage